 - Use lip moisturizers to protect lips from cracking due to dryness.

-- Applying honey in the mouth 3-4 times a day.
-Do not use honey with warm water it can cause diarrhea.
+- Applying honey to the mouth 3-4 times a day.
+Do not use honey with warm water, as it can cause diarrhea.

 Prevention of Mucositis :